dumux/dumux/examples/shallowwaterfriction/README.md

 #include <dumux/material/fluidmatrixinteractions/frictionlaws/manning.hh>
 #include <dumux/material/fluidmatrixinteractions/frictionlaws/nikuradse.hh>
 ```
 We enter the namespace Dumux.
-All Dumux functions and classes are in a namespace Dumux, to make sure they don't clash with symbols from other libraries you may want to use in conjunction with Dumux.
+All Dumux functions and classes are in a namespace Dumux, to make sure they don`t clash with symbols from other libraries you may want to use in conjunction with Dumux.
 ```cpp
 namespace Dumux {
 ```